wt5ljon/sample_app/README.md

 ## License

-All sourc code in the [Ruby on Rails Tutorial] (http://railstutorial.org/) is available jointly uner the MIT License and the Beerware License.
+All source code in the [Ruby on Rails Tutorial] (http://railstutorial.org/) is available jointly uner the MIT License and the Beerware License.
 See [LICENSE.md] (License.md) for details.